Seahawks notebook: Chris Carson on injury report, Russell Wilson takes advice from Mr. October

 Those two and Carson were the only three Seahawks who were not listed as full participants.

 Among the full participants was defensive end Branden Jackson, who sat out Wednesday with a neck injury.
-Offensive line Ethan Pocic, who has not played the last three games dealing with mid-back and neck injuries, was also listed as a full participant.
+Offensive lineman Ethan Pocic, who has not played the last three games while dealing with mid-back and neck injuries, was also listed as a full participant.

 Mr. Unlimited meets Mr. October